debikso/Djano-Blog-for-Zuri/README.md

 To activate a virtual enviroment:

-$ pipenv shell
+ pipenv shell
 To install the dependencies:

-(env)$ pip install -r requirements.txt
+ pip install -r requirements.txt
-Note the (env) in front of the prompt.
 This indicates that this terminal session operates in a virtual environment set up by pipenv.

 Heroku Link: https://git.heroku.com/debisblog82.git